mikeperry-tor/vanguards/README.md

 service, in order to force it to create circuits until one of the adversary's nodes is chosen for the middle hop next to the guard.
-At that point, a traffic analysis side channel is used to confirm that the node is in fact next to the actual onion service, leading to discovery of that onion service's guard node.
+At that point, a traffic analysis side channel is used to confirm that the node is in fact next to the onion service's guard node, leading to discovery of that onion service's guard node.

 From that point, the guard node can be compromised, coerced, or surveilled to determine the actual IP address of the onion service or client.